vedvyas/doxytag2zealdb/README.md

    `output/html/$(DOCSET_BUNDLE_ID).docset` should be ready to use with the tool of your choice.

-## Extending doxytag2zealdb ##
+## Extending It ##

-There are multiple ways to extending doxytag2zealdb's behavior:
+There are multiple ways to extend doxytag2zealdb's behavior:

 - Options can be added to existing `TagProcessor`s.
 See `TagProcessor` and `functionTagProcessor` for examples of this.
 Also see how keyword arguments get